osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 ## Apply for an OSG Connect Access Point account

-If prompted by a research computing facilitator, you can apply for OSG Connect here:
+If prompted by a Research Computing Facilitator, you can apply for OSG Connect here:

 [OSG Connect Account Request](https://www.osgconnect.net/signup)